actioncrew/jasmine-browser-runner/README.md

 # TypeScript Test Runner

-A simple, browser-based test runner for TypeScript projects using Jasmine.
-Run your TypeScript tests directly in the browser without complex configuration.
+A simple test runner for TypeScript projects using Jasmine.
+Run your tests either **in the browser** (with an HTML reporter) or **directly in Node.js** (headless mode) — all without complex configuration.

 ## What it does